CFEL-CMI/richmol/README.md

 ## Quick start

-Calculation of rotational (and generally ro-vibrational) dynamics proceeds in two steps.
+In Richmol, calculations of rotational (and generally ro-vibrational) dynamics proceeds in two steps.
-First, molecular field-free rotational energies and wave functions are obtained, together with matrix elements of various molecule-field interaction tensors (multipoles).
+At the first step, molecular energy levels and matrix elements of molecule-field interation tensors (multipoles) are computed.
-These are then used in a subsequent calculation of molecular dynamics in static or time-dependent external electric and magnetic fields.
+These are then used in the second step for calculation of molecular dynamics in static or time-dependent external electric and/or magnetic fields.

-The calculations of field-free molecular rotational or ro-vibrational eigenstates can be extremely tedious and can in principle be done using other variational codes.
+The calculations of field-free molecular rotational or ro-vibrational energy levels and wave functions can be extremely tedious and can, in principle, be done using other variational codes.
-One of such programs is [TROVE](https://github.com/Trovemaster/TROVE), that can be used to generate accurate ro-vibrational energies, wave functions, and matrix elements of various interaction tensors for small and medium size molecules.
-These are stored in an HDF5 file format and can be directly used by `richmol` for spectral simulations or dynamics in fields.
+One of such programs is [TROVE](https://github.com/Trovemaster/TROVE), that can be used to generate accurate ro-vibrational energies, wave functions, and matrix elements of various molecule-field interaction tensors for small and medium size molecules.
+These can be stored in an HDF5 file and later used by Richmol for simulations of molecular spectra or dynamics.
-A collection of matrix elements HDF5 files for different molecules is available through "Richmol database" section of the main documentation.
+A collection of such HDF5 data files for different molecules is available through "Richmol database" section of the main documentation.

-Here we show few examples of the pure rotational dynamics
+Below, we show few simple examples of simulations using pure rotational states

 ### Molecular field-free rotational solutions